-Unless exempt, all Californians must wear face coverings when in "high-risk situations," as defined by State guidance issued November 16, 2020.
+Unless exempt, all Californians must wear face coverings as defined by State guidance issued November 16, 2020.

 In consultation with Human Resources and County Counsel, Department Heads will reasonably accommodate employees meeting any exemption criteria detailed in the guidance linked above.